sh011/Write-in-Air/README.md

 4. Keep your hand in the given rectangle and start writing

 ### On Windows
-Install the requirement provided in requirements.txt in Anaconda and run the program.
+Install the requirements provided in requirements.txt in Anaconda and run the program.

 ### ### `Note: For this code to work properly, clear backgroud and bright lighting is necessary.`